bklimt/purpy/README.md

 * `int speed` - The speed that the belt will move the player.
 Defaults to `24`.
 * `bool solid` - Works the same as solid on other platforms.

+### Buttons

+Like a switch, but more flexible, and more aesthetic.

+*Properties*
+* `bool button` - If set, makes this object a button.
+* `string color` - The color to toggle when the button is on.
+* `string button_type` - The behavior of the button.
+Can be one of:
+  * `"toggle"` - Switches between on and off when pressed.
+  * `"momentary"` - Is on only while being pressed.
+  * `"oneshot"` - Can only be turned on once.
+* `bool solid` - Works the same as solid on other platforms.

 ### Stars

 Stars are little doodads you can collect.
 They vibrate a little and light up.